samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 Before we get started on the meat of the application build, let's have a quick look at the API that is going to drive the whole project.

-[The Movie DB](https://themoviedb.org) is a huge database of information about movies and TV shows where you can retrieve names, overviews, ratings, cast and poster images.
+The Movie DB is a huge database of information about movies and TV shows where you can retrieve names, overviews, ratings, cast and poster images.
 You can also get collections of popular movies and TV shows, some of which we'll be using here.

 To get started, you will need to create a free account and apply for an API key.
 The application is instant, but you do need to give them some basic information about why you want the key and what you're going to use it for.
 You can do this by going to your account settings page once you've created your account, and going to the 'API' tab.
 There, [you can click on the _request a Developer API key_ option](https://www.themoviedb.org/settings/api/request) and accept the terms of use.
 You will find out that the form is quite extensive but don't worry, the validation process occurs instantly.

 We won't quite need it yet, but keep a mental note of where to get this key from later when we start putting in the classes we need in order to communicate with the API.

-## Starting out
+## Start building the demo app

 Let's get writing our app.
 The first thing we're going to do is configure the main application window with some default styles and get the header into place.